Jay-Goo/RangeSeekBar/README.md

-thumbPrimaryColor|color|The color of the thumb when the progress is the minimum or maximum，default：none thumbSecondaryColor|color|The color of the thumb when the progress is not the minimum or maximum，default：none markTextArray|reference|Scale text, do not set the default when hidden seekBarResId|reference|Button background resources, do not set the default when the circular button progressHintResId|reference|Progress prompt background resources, you must use the **9 path file** textPadding|dimension|The distance between the scale text and the progress bar textSize|dimension|Scale text, and the size of the progress prompt text
+thumbPrimaryColor|color|The color of the thumb when the progress is the minimum or maximum，default：none thumbSecondaryColor|color|The color of the thumb when the progress is not the minimum or maximum，default：none markTextArray|reference|Scale text, do not set the default when hidden thumbResId|reference|Button background resources, do not set the default when the circular button progressHintResId|reference|Progress prompt background resources, you must use the **9 path file** textPadding|dimension|The distance between the scale text and the progress bar textSize|dimension|Scale text, and the size of the progress prompt text